liadelidan/TheAnalyticsSDKProject/README.md

       be sent to, that URL needed to be changed in the SDK code.
       The URL currently is as requested in the exercise.

+   7. Console prints explained:
+      I created some console prints that will help to understand what is going on in the background and what is being saved on the CoreData at every moment.
+      When you add an event, there is a message printed if the event is saved successfully, and a message the shows how many events(entities) exists in the CoreData.
+      When the CoreData events reach 5, the data is being deleted.
+The is a message printed if the deleted successfully and a message the verify this by counting the amount of entities exist after deletion.

 Thank you for testing my app, hope you have enjoyed it. :-) Liad Elidan